profiq/P2P-Tech-Roundtable/README.md

 # Peer-to-Peer

-- Mission: Connect VP's of Engineering, CTOs and other technical leaders to stay up to date on what's working and what's not.
+- **Mission**: Connect VP's of Engineering, CTOs and other technical leaders to stay up to date on what's working and what's not.
-- Topics: People, process and technology that lead to world-class development organizations.
+- **Topics**: People, process and technology that lead to world-class development organizations.
-- Format: Virtual [leancoffee](https://leancoffee.org) discussion every six weeks.
+- **Format**: Virtual [leancoffee](https://leancoffee.org) discussion every six weeks.

 ## November 10th Theme: Development Velocity